The quad muscle dent, that scary groove that appears in your quadriceps muscle, has more than one possible cause.

 If you’ve been worried sick over the dent in your quad muscle, re-read Dr. Ruane’s last line:

 “Muscles do not atrophy in small, defined sections that leave dents.”

 Oddly, people who have hypochondria related to MS or ALS have somehow formulated the idea that an early sign of muscle atrophy is some little depression or groove in the muscle.

 Nowhere in the annals of medical literature is muscle denting named as a sign of wasting muscle tissue or atrophy, or any kind of disease.

-Another cause of the quad groove, in addition to local trauma, is a variation of this: prolonged leaning of the thigh into an object.
+Another cause of the quad groove, in addition to local trauma, is prolonged leaning of the thigh into an object.